Excerpt from "Discover Taplature!"

 Here's my favourite way to introduce semiquavers on guitar, without a guitar!
 I'll ask the student to put down their instrument and try the following clapping challenge.
-There are 8 claps (one per foot movement) evenly spaced across the following bar so the sound made is quavers (8th notes).
+There are 8 claps (one per foot movement) evenly spaced across the following bar so the rhythm made is that of quavers (8th notes).

 See video below for a demonstration